In this guide

 4. Postgraduate masters and doctoral students

-Master’s bursaries have been available to graduates studying a Master’s degree in Wales since the 2019/20 academic year.
-Master’s bursaries are available for the 2021/22 academic year:
+Master’s bursaries have been available to graduates studying a Master’s degree in Wales since the 2019 to 2020 academic year.
+Master’s bursaries are available for the 2023 to 2024 academic year:

 - A £4,000 bursary for people over the age of 60.
 The grant aims to provide additional support for students over 60, who are currently unable to access the same financial support as younger students due to HM Treasury restrictions.